 Breast reduction reduces the size and weight of large, heavy breasts, helping to create a more aesthetically pleasing breast contour that is better proportioned to the body.
 By removing excess breast tissue, fat and sagging skin, your breasts will be smaller, lighter, and firmer.

-Many woman choose breast reduction to alleviate back, neck or shoulder pain and shoulder grooves, but there are other benefits to breast reduction: Your breasts will be lifted and firmer, bras will fit more comfortably and with proportioned breasts your overall silhouette will be more balanced and attractive.
+Many women choose breast reduction to alleviate back, neck, or shoulder pain and shoulder grooves, but there are other benefits to breast reduction: Your breasts will be lifted and firmer, bras will fit more comfortably, and with proportioned breasts, your overall silhouette will be more balanced and attractive.